Sustainable Christmas trees: real or fake, what's the best tree to buy?

 Most artificial Christmas trees are made in China.
 They are made from plastic, metal and PVC and burn fossil fuels during their production.
 They are then shipped to the UK.
 As they are made from mixed materials, they can rarely be recycled.

-According to the Carbon Trust, a 2m artificial tree made from plastic has a carbon footprint that is 10 times greater than that of a real tree.
-It estimates that a tree would need to be used over between 7-20 times depending on its weight and the different materials used for its environmental impact to be lower than that of a real cut tree that is properly disposed of.
+According to the Carbon Trust, a 2m artificial tree made from plastic has a carbon footprint that is 10 times greater than that of a real Christmas tree.
+It estimates that a fake tree would need to be used between 7-20 times depending on its weight and the different materials used for its environmental impact to be lower than that of a real cut tree that is properly disposed of.

 Our verdict: are real or fake Christmas trees more sustainable?